"Happy Birthday" - An Alzheimer's Story Told Through Birthday Cards!

 Editorial Notes: - The first of the above cards received from my cousin Vern in June of 2007, talked of his wife who appeared to be in early to mid stages of Alzheimer’s.

 Unfortunately the worst was yet to come.
 (Marie will probably gradually lose the ability to walk, talk, eat or use the bathroom without help, there may be difficulty swallowing and the list goes on until life becomes little more than a mere existence.)
 There are no medical or miracle cures for Alzheimer's.
 No one who has ever traveled into the shadows of Alzheimer's has ever returned.
 Her final days may end with a most common complication of Aspiration Pneumonia.
 The average time from diagnosis to death is 8 years.
 (President Reagan survived for 10 years, Charlton Heston for 5.3 years.)
 Death is always the final result.

-The subsequent years of 2008, 2009, 2010, 2011, 2012 and their sad birthday notes are also reproduced below the first 2007 note.
+The subsequent years of 2008, 2009, 2010, 2011, 2012, 2013 and the mostly sad birthday notes are also reproduced below the first 2007 note.
 I found a photo of Vern's wife Marie that I sent to Vern in my card to him in 2011.
 Vern mentions this photo in his 2011 card.
 I posted a small version of the photo next to Vern's card text and a larger version at the top of this page.
 This photo was probably taken by my June in August 1983 at a birthday party for Vern's father.
 The location is June's sister's home, Lynda Etlicher in Rice Lake, WI.
 The elderly man in the background is Vern's father and Marie's father in law, and my uncle Edward.